sysgears/domain-schema/packages/formik/README.md

     fieldType: FieldTypes.custom,
     component: MyFieldComponent,
     input: {
-      // all props that your component may need
+      // all props that our component may need
     }
   }
 ```